-The subsurface tow uses a 1 x 2 m neuston frame outfitted with a 0.500 mm mesh net.
-The net is towed at a vessel speed of approximately 2.5 kt in a multi-oblique pattern from the surface to a depth of 10 m for 10 min.
-The SBE-19 SEACAT will be used to monitor the tow path of the neuston net, so the bongo winch will be required for the subsurface neuston tow.
-The duration of a subsurface tow may be shortened up to 5 min when there are high concentrations of jellyfish, ctenophores, Sargassum, floating weed and/or debris.
+The shallow bongo tow uses a 61 cm bongo frame outfitted with a 0.500 mm mesh net.
+The net is towed in a multi-oblique pattern from the surface to a depth of 10 m for 10 min.
+Vessel speed should be adjusted during the bongo tow to maintain a 45° wire angle in order to uniformly sample throughout the water column.
+If angle exceeds 55°, falls to 35° or if combined variation exceeds 15°, then tow must be repeated.
+The duration of a tow may be shortened up to 5 min when there are high concentrations of jellyfish, ctenophores, Sargassum, floating weed and/or debris.
 After retrieval, plankton is rinsed into cod end with seawater while net hangs over side (if windy, watch leader may request net to be brought directly on board and rinsed on deck).
 Samples will be preserved in 95% ETOH initially and transferred to new 95% ETOH after 24 h.
 Any sample requiring more than six quart jars will not be preserved and will be immediately discarded.